alexey198631/trainings/README.md

 ### Summary

-This project contains assignments that I found interesting and solved by myself during the completion of the basic courses on learning Python:
+This project contains coding assignments that I found interesting and solved by myself during the completion of the basic courses on learning Python:

 ### [Coursera - Python for Everybody Specialization](https://www.coursera.org/specializations/python)